Clocermate/Tesla-Clone/README.md

 # Tesla-Clone
-A basic clone of official tesla website
+A basic clone of official tesla website:tesla.com